-Cost of Goods Sold (COGS) are Expenses related to producing a product or delivering a service.
-COGS help you see the monetary value of the products or services you sell, which are covered more in detail in this COGS blog post.
+Cost of Goods Sold (COGS) are expenses related to producing a product or delivering a service.
+COGS help you find the monetary value of the products or services you sell, which are covered more in detail in this COGS blog post.

-- In the Profit & Loss Report, Expense and COGS are displayed by Subcategory under their respective sections (Less Expenses and Less Cost of Goods Sold)
+- In the Profit and Loss report, expenses and COGS are displayed by subcategory under their respective sections (Less Expenses and Less Cost of Goods Sold)

-- Use the Expense Report to see Expenses under a specific Operating Expense or COGS Category
+- Use the Expense report to find expenses under a specific Operating Expense or COGS category

-- Custom Subcategories are listed under their Parent Category on the Profit & Loss Report, similar to default Subcategories
+- Custom subcategories are listed under their parent category on the Profit and Loss report, similar to default subcategories

 Create a Custom Subcategory

-- While editing an Expense, click on the Choose a category and type in the Custom Subcategory
+- While editing an expense, select the Choose a category and enter in the custom subcategory

-- Click on the + Create (Subcategory name) button
+- Select the + Create (Subcategory name) button

 - For the Expense Type, choose between Operating Expense or Cost of Goods Sold

-To edit or delete your Custom Subcategory, edit the Expense and in the Category dropdown, click on Edit… next to the Custom Subcategory, from here you can either:
+To edit or delete your custom subcategory, edit the expense and in the category dropdown, select Edit… next to the custom subcategory, from here you can either:

-- Delete – Click on the Delete link and any Expenses assigned to this Custom Subcategory will be reassigned to the Parent Category that it was previously under
+- Delete – Select the Delete link and any expenses assigned to this custom subcategory will be reassigned to the parent category that it was previously under

 Default Categories and Subcategories

-Your account comes with these default Categories and Subcategories:
+Your account comes with the below default categories and subcategories:

-You can reassign Expense Categories using these steps below, taken from here:
+You can reassign Expense Categories using these steps below, from How do I manage my expenses? here:

-- In the dropdown, type to find the Category, create a new Subcategory or choose from the list
+- In the dropdown, enter the category, create a new subcategory or choose from the list

-- Click Save to finish.
-Your Expenses will now be reassigned to this new Category.
+- Select Save to finish.
+Your expenses will now be reassigned to this new category.